Top Four IT Challenges in Financial Services: What You Need to Know

 • Software license audits and associated costs.
 Software license audits are a fact of life when financial institutions purchase software from megavendors like IBM.
 The associated costs can quickly drive up the total cost of owning on-premises solutions.

-The financial industry is risk-averse by default, and every wasted penny prevented or recovered in the current economic backdrop is another victory.
-It’s fair to say most would be happy to continue using the software they have if keeping it stable, supported, and maintained wasn’t just as challenging and costly as moving to an alternative – a blocker that is easier to avoid than many institutions might realize.
+Risk-averse by nature, the financial industry treats every penny saved or recovered — especially in today’s economic climate — as a victory.
+It’s fair to say most would be happy to continue using the software they have if keeping it stable, supported, and maintained wasn’t just as challenging and costly as moving to an alternative — a blocker that is easier to avoid than many institutions might realize.

 Challenge 2: Sidestepping forced upgrades without stunting digital transformation